-We have put together our top tips for growing your tomato plants: everyone wants to be proud of their home-grown tomatoes as the biggest and the juiciest.
+Want to learn how to grow tomatoes?
+We have put together our top tips below: everyone wants to be proud of their home-grown tomatoes as the biggest and the juiciest.
 There is nothing more satisfying than picking and eating a home-grown tomato.

 Sowing Tomato Seeds

-If you want to grow your tomatoes from seed, the best time to sow them is normally around the middle of March.
+If you want to learn how to grow tomatoes from seed, the best time to sow them is normally around the middle of March.
 This is because by this point the risk of frost should have passed and it should have started to get warmer.

 Sow the seeds in 7cm (3inch) pots that are filled with a multi-purpose compost.
 Keep the seeds in a warm area to start with such as indoors or in a greenhouse.
 The seeds should germinate within a couple of weeks.
 Read our guide on how to grow veg from seed for more details on sowing seeds.